leech-rr/WGS_benchmark_dataset/README.md

-# This benchmark dataset for bacterial genome analyses
+# Benchmark dataset for bacterial genome analyses

-updated at 2024-02-13
+updated at 2024-02-14

 Results of quality check and SNP analyses of
 Shiga toxin-producing E. coli (STEC).
 STEC genome from three indepenedent outbreaks were used for the analyses.
 These dataset can be used for benchmarking your bacterial genome analyses.